Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 The early signs of labor can be hard for some women to recognize, although this may seem hard to believe.
-This, in part, can be due to the fact that they vary so greatly from woman to woman.
-Also, you may be surprised to learn what they may (or may not) be.
+This, in part, can be due to the fact that they vary so greatly from woman to woman, and from pregnancy to pregnancy.

 Contractions